charlescohanlon/sarformer/DOCS_SARFORMER.md

 The data we evaluate on has to be ALL real so no generated times or dates either

+For when we use a learned tokenizer for the structured data, include columns for whether a value was imputed or not (See that youtube vid)

 Explanation:
 So the other day I was thinking and as you guys know pre-training with a masked modeling objective is only a bandaid, ideally we have all 1 million cases fully labeled.
 With 4M they pseudo label using powerful specialized models, then